Ticket Activities / Risks

 Logilica tracks the number of default risks for each ticket.
 This includes:

-* **Slow Response**: A ticket that has been assigned but has not been moved to in-progress for more than 7 days.
+* **Slow Response**: A ticket that has been assigned but has been sitting without progress for an extended period.

 * **Unassigned WIP:** A ticket that has been moved to a work-in-progress (WIP) state, but is not assigned to anyone.

-* **Long Running WIP**: A ticket that has been moved to an in-progress state, but has not been closed in more than 2 weeks.
+* **Long Running WIP**: A ticket that has been in progress for an unusually long time without being closed.
 This ticket might be stuck or forgotten and likely leads to a sprint overrun.

 * **Sprint Overrun**: A ticket that was scheduled for a specific sprint, but did not get completed in the originally scheduled sprint.